 Danger of ground potential rise

 Mitigating step and touch potential hazards is usually accomplished through one or more of the following three main techniques.
+Understanding the proper application of discussed techniques is the key to reducing and eliminating any ground potential rise hazards.

 - Reduction in the resistance to ground (RTG) of the grounding system